 If chores get too overwhelming, break down each element of your big task into smaller chunks.

 7:30pm: I have a last check of my emails and social media.
 Then they all get switched off, and I turn to something other.
 Maybe a book.
 As I have got up so early in the morning, I’m usually running out of steam by this point.

-I only work evenings or weekends if I have an urgent deadline.
-This is a legacy of having to do those hours when I was a teacher.
-Not any more.
+I only work evenings or weekends if I have an urgent deadline or there is a rush job.
 I charge accordingly for working overtime.

-After decades of working an infinite number of unsociable hours, I realise the major importance of having a work/life balance and a sense of my self-worth is vital.
+After decades of working an infinite number of unsociable hours, I realise the major importance of having a work/life balance.
+Having a sense of my self-worth is vital.

 Here is the link to my blog page if you want to catch up with previous posts.